Recruiter.com Group, Inc.: Recruiter.com Announces $1 Million Registered Direct and Private Placement Offerings, Priced At-the-Market Under Nasdaq Rules

-In a concurrent private placement, the Company also agreed to issue to the investors warrants to purchase 3,333,333 shares of common stock that will become exercisable on the date that is six months following the date of issuance of the shares of common stock in the registered direct offering (the "Exercise Date") and expire on the five-year anniversary of the Exercise Date, at an exercise price of $0.3108 per share.
+In a concurrent private placement, the Company also agreed to issue to the investors warrants to purchase 3,333,333 shares of common stock that will become exercisable on the date that is six months following the date of issuance of the shares of common stock in the registered direct offering (the "Exercise Date") and expire on the five-year anniversary of the Exercise Date, at an exercise price of $0.1858 per share, previously mistakenly indicated as $0.3108.
 The aggregate gross proceeds to the Company of both transactions are expected to be approximately $1.036 million before deducting the placement agent's fees and other offering expenses payable by the Company.
 The Company intends to use the net proceeds from this offering for working capital and other general corporate purposes.

 The transactions are expected to close on or about August 21, 2023, subject to the satisfaction of customary closing conditions.